hashgraph/hedera-wallet-connect/README.md

 Wallets that are compatible should be able to receive and respond to the following messages:

-- `"hedera-extension-query-<extesnionId>"`: The extension is required to respond with `"hedera-extension-response"` and provide the next set of data in the metadata property.
+- `"hedera-extension-query"`: The extension is required to respond with `"hedera-extension-response"` and provide the next set of data in the metadata property.
   ```javascript
   let metadata = {